Advance Parole Travel While I-485 is Pending with USCIS

 For situations that involve severe hardship or emergency, the USCIS might readily consider issuing an Advance Parole travel document as soon as possible.
 However, generally the USCIS only grants emergency Advance Parole in the most urgent of circumstances, so it is important to provide the USCIS with compelling evidence.
 Normally, an emergency AP is valid for no more than 3 months.

 Usually, to get emergency Advance Parole, the applicant needs to arrange an appointment by calling 800-375-5283 to visit a USCIS local office.
 If the USCIS adjudicator recognizes the gravity of the situation, they may grant emergency AP that same day.
-Make sure bring with a complete Form I-131, filing fee of $575 (yes, emergency AP needs a filing fee), two passport size photos, photo ID, I-485 receipt notice and compelling evidence.
+Make sure bring with a complete Form I-131, filing fee of $575 (yes, emergency AP needs a filing fee), two U.S. passport size photos, photo ID, I-485 receipt notice and compelling evidence.

 6. Types of Advance Parole cards